wspang/foosball/README.md

 leaderboard page and other stuff.

 Loading game logs in will be via local script and use API to upload stats.

+Holding off on sensor for now, just using player input.
+Maybe build a webapp for input in the future.